mstksg/inCode/copy/entries/machines-1.md

 Let's look at the type signature of Auto before we go too much further.

-In `Auto a b`, `b` is the type of your "head" and the type of the items in your "tail".
+In `Auto a b`, `b` is (just like for a Stream) the type of your "head" and the type of the items in your "tail".
 It's the type of your "stream".

 `a` is the type of the "influencing input".